 Many of Baden-Württemberg’s most popular meals draw from Swabian influences.
 Spätzle, a type of noodle made from flour, water, salt, and eggs, is served either as a side dish in place of potatoes or rice, or as the base in a more traditional dish such as Käsespätzle — hot noodles with onions, German Emmentaler cheese, and Bavarian mountain cheese.
 Another popular Swabian dish is Maultaschen, German dumplings of a sort that are modeled after Polish pierogies.
 The pockets of dough are stuffed with spinach, meat, or cheese before being added to a broth or soup, or eaten on their own as a main course.

 The city of Baden within Baden-Württemberg has, like most cities, its own particular flavor.
-Here we will list some of the most popular and beloved dishes from this area!
 Badische Schäufele is cured, smoked shoulder of pork which is perfect for a supper.
 Badische Zwiebelsuppe is a creamy onion soup that will keep even the coldest person warm on a winter night.
-Much like in America, Brägele, or Fried potatoes, are a popular and versatile dish.
+Brägele, or fried potatoes, is a popular and versatile dish.

 Two hor d’oeuvres that are popular are Bibbeliskaes, cottage cheese made with onions and herbs, and Bubespitzle (also known as Schupfnudeln and Fingernudeln), potato fingers made with flour and mashed potatoes.
 A French-inspired recipe is Schneckensuppe, or snail soup, which has origins in the French cuisine of Escargot.
 For a a sweet dessert one will turn to Badischer Zwetschgenkuchen, which is a German plum cake.
 Some of Germany’s best plums come from Baden, and as such it’s a popular choice!
 Finally, White Asparagus is one of Baden-Württemberg’s most famous dishes.
 Two of the most famous asparagus-producing areas in Germany lie in Baden-Württemberg, namely Schwetzingen and Bruchsal.
 Schwetzingen, which lies south of Heidelberg claims to be the “Asparagus Capital of The world”.
 Bruchsal, near Karlsruhe in Baden-Württemberg boasts the largest asparagus market in Europe.
 Naturally, then, the asparagus in this area is incredible!